GideonShils/Deletrius/README.md

 To work correctly, this project requires a .env file.
 A sample file has been provided as sample.env.

-In the root directory create a file ".env" with the following items:
+In the root directory create a file ".env" with the following variables:

 - Database: You can use an mLab database for testing purposes
     - DB_URI